 If the dropshipper has minimum order requirements or fees, you should make sure that they will still hold onto your product.
 This is a very popular way of doing business.

-You would pay the minimum order fee and the dropshipping supplier will simply fulfill orders as they come in until the minimum is met.
+You would pay the minimum order fee and the manufacturer will simply fulfill orders as they come in until the minimum is met.

 Once you identify some solid candidates to be your dropshipping suppliers, you should reach out to them.